luxedo/luxedo.github.io/index.md

 - ✈️ Venturing off on new travel adventures: The world is a vast and exciting place, and I'm always eager to explore new cultures, landscapes, and experiences.

 - 🏃🏻‍♂️ Enjoying a good challenge: running offers a chance to truly push me forward.
 Each stride pushes me past my perceived limits.
 Every run is a battle, a test of my will, leaving me exhilarated by the victories I achieve.

+- 🧗Scrambling up a cliff face: Rock climbing provides a thrilling combination of physical exertion, mental focus, and the reward of reaching the summit.

 <a href="https://www.linkedin.com/in/luiz-nishino-amaral/" target="blank">Let's chat!
 Contact me at <img style="display:inline;" src="assets/img/LI-In-Bug.png"  width="30"/></a>